Salomons - CCCU

 How Placements are Structured

 The programme is divided into three year-long stages.
-In the first year, trainees work with adults from a variety of backgrounds and access a range of adult primary, secondary, and tertiary services.
+In the first year, trainees work with adults from a variety of backgrounds and are on placement in a range of adult primary, secondary, and tertiary services.
 During this year, the focus is on developing the foundation competencies required to work with individuals.
 In the second year, trainees work for six months each with children and families, and with people with disabilities.
-During this year, the focus is the development of advanced competencies in working with families and carers and systems.
+During this year, the focus is the development of advanced competencies in working with families, carers and systems.
 In the final year, competencies will be consolidated and expanded through working with older people and within a specialist area.
 Choice of the specialist area is decided upon through attention to whether a trainee has any outstanding training needs, in combination with their areas of clinical interest.
 During this final year, the focus will be on developing more advanced clinical competencies and further development of competencies in working with teams and organisations and community psychology.

 Teaching Content